-Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
+\Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
 If you wish to drop an AP or Honors course, you will have to wait until one week after the semester begins.

-Honors Biology 1 is a survey course in the Life Sciences designed to challenge the advanced student.
+Honors Biology 1 is a survey course in the Life Sciences designed to challenge the advanced sophomore-level student.
 This rigorous course requires a high level of commitment and effort from the honors student.
 It is more in-depth and faster paced than the regular biology course, with a greater emphasis on critical thinking and independent learning.
 Successful completion of this class will better prepare students for other advanced level courses.
 Prerequisite(s): Signature of current Science teacher is required on registration form.
 "B" or better in Math, Science, and English is recommended.

-Grade 9 ONLY: Concurrent enrollment in Mathematics 1-Honors required
+\Grade 9 ONLY: Concurrent enrollment in Mathematics 1-Honors (or higher) AND application/selection is required.